Job seekers, take heart: The holidays are nearly upon us. That means seasonal hiring is swinging into full effect.

 Marked increases in seasonal employment

 The great news this holiday season is that seasonal employment is actually up from recent years.
-Let's say it again: More employers -- specifically, 43% of retailers -- have said they will be hiring seasonal employees this year.
+Let's say it again: Employers have said they will be hiring seasonal employees this year.

 The numbers are actually astounding.
 As you would guess, much of the hiring happens with Big Box retailers like Target and Walmart.
-But the Gap is currently looking for 7,400 employees, and Best Buy (a good gig for all you techies) is right behind with more than 5,000 jobs still waiting to be filled.
-UPS has announced that it is planning to hire 95,000 employees nationwide, and Amazon is also filling positions across the country.
+But the Gap is currently looking for thousands of employees, UPS has announced that it is planning to hire over 100,000 employees nationwide, and Amazon is also filling hundreds of thousands of positions across the country.